-FAQ 7: Changing the warning mail message
+FAQ 7: Changing the warning message in case of attachment match

-Question: When a mail with .exe, .com or other attachments of this type is sent, a warning message is also sent, which is OK, but it says the file is infected with the virus: UNAUTHORIZED\MAIL\ATTACHMENT, which seems to scare the average user.
+Question: When a mail with .exe, .com or other attachments of this type is sent, a warning message is also sent, which is OK, but it says the file is infected with the virus: UNAUTHORIZED_MAIL_ATTACHMENT, which seems to scare the average user.
 Can the message be modified?